ArcGIS Blog

 Storage

-Storage includes three metrics: your Feature Data Store’s total, or allocated space is represented by the horizontal line.
-Used space is shown in dark grey.
-And remaining storage, or available storage is shown in light grey.
+Storage includes three metrics.
+Your feature data store’s total, or allocated storage space is represented by the horizontal line.
+Used storage space is shown in dark grey.
+And remaining storage space, or available storage is shown in light grey.

-In my example above, the Feature Data Store is allocated 1 terabyte (TB) of total storage space.
+In the above example, the feature data store is allocated 1 terabyte (TB) of total storage space.
 Of that space, there are 933.48 gigabytes (GB) remaining.
 At a glance, I can see my organization has plenty of room available for additional feature data.

 Used and Available

-This information helps you maintain awareness of your organization’s storage use.
-If you observe increasing storage consumption, you can run Organization Reports to find large items or items you and your team can identify as being stale or otherwise unnecessary.
+This information helps you maintain an awareness of your organization’s storage use.
+If you observe increasing storage consumption, you can run organization reports to find large items or items you and your team can identify as being stale or otherwise unnecessary.
 And if you hear widespread user reports of consistently failing attempts to add new features or upload data, check your storage use–these could be symptoms of running out of space.

 Upgrade your Standard Feature Data Store to a Premium Feature Data Store online, or move between Premium Feature Data Store levels by contacting your Account Manager.
 Upgrading and downgrading between ArcGIS Online Feature Data Store levels requires no work from your team, and all content and URLs are unaffected.
 Upgrading from Standard to Premium or to a higher Premium level can happen at any time with a minimum billing period of 30 days.

 Computation is essentially: the work being done by the database engine powering ArcGIS Online Feature Data Store.
-Think of this like a vehicle–if you need to move a ton of gravel, a pickup truck with a lot of torque will move much faster uphill than a passenger car carrying the same weight.
+Think of this like a vehicleif you need to move a ton of gravel, a pickup truck with a lot of torque will move much more quickly uphill than a passenger car carrying the same weight.

-To apply this reasoning to ArcGIS Online, we have to understand what work is done by the feature data store.
-In the graphic below, you can see common workflows listed in order of most power use to relatively least power use, and some of the “multipliers” which can increase work done at the database level, e.g. concurrency, multipart features, etc.
+To apply this reasoning to ArcGIS Online, we must understand what work is done by the feature data store.
+In the graphic below, common workflows are listed in order of most power used to least power used, and some of the “multipliers” that can increase work done at the database levelfor example, concurrency, multipart features, and so on.

-This example has lots of gaps, and some spikes—how can we tell, from this chart whether or not this Data Store is healthy?
-First, we’ll understand what gaps and spikes are.
+How can we tell from this chart with lots of spikes and gaps whether or not this feature data store is healthy?
+First, we need to understand what gaps and spikes are.

 Spikes